 2. IT security policies

-39% of organizations have a written “bring your own device” (BYOD) policy, allowing employees to use their smartphones, tablets, and laptops at work.
-Many other companies have similar allowances, but have not made them a formal part of the employee handbook.
+Companies now have a written “bring your own device” (BYOD) policy, allowing employees to use their smartphones, tablets, and laptops at work.
+This requires more security for these devices.

 Check this out: Wi-Fi Security: 4 ways to secure your wireless connection